reyk/cloud-agent/README.md

 * On Amazon AWS, create a file `/etc/hostname.xnf0`

+* On Exoscale, create a file `/etc/hostname.vio0`

 * On OpenBSD VMM (with meta-data), create a file `/etc/hostname.vio0`

+* On OpenStack/VMware, create a file `/etc/hostname.vmx0`

 * The content of the file is identical for all of them: